 Bain case interviews can seem intimidating.
 But over the years we have managed to develop a simple step-by-step system to get you from "What are case interviews like at Bain?" to "I am confident I can get a job at Bain".
-We have summarised some of the key things we have learned in this free guide.

 Part 1: Bain interview process and skills tested ↑

 Let's first take a look at the interview process you will go through to get an offer from Bain.